v-harrishe/azure-docs/articles/firewall/tutorial-hybrid-portal.md

 ---
-title: 'Tutorial: Deploy and configure Azure Firewall in a hybrid network using the Azure portal'
+title: Tutorial - Deploy and configure Azure Firewall in a hybrid network using the Azure portal
 description: In this tutorial, you learn how to deploy and configure Azure Firewall using Azure portal.
 services: firewall
-author: vhorne

 ms.service: firewall
 ms.topic: tutorial
+author: rockboyfor
-ms.date: 11/17/2020
+ms.date: 12/21/2020
+ms.testscope: yes|no
+ms.testdate: 12/21/2020null
-ms.author: victorh
+ms.author: v-yeche
 customer intent: As an administrator, I want to control network access from an on-premises network to an Azure virtual network.
 ---